Updated: Oct 31, 2022

 In order to use subcooling to check the charge of a running air conditioner, the unit must be equipped with a TXV (thermostatic expansion valve) as the metering device and have a single speed compressor or a two-speed compressor running in second speed.
 (If the unit has a fixed orifice metering device, use the Total Superheat Charging Method.)
 The unit must also have proper airflow crossing the indoor coil.
 For every 12,000 BTU/HR of heat removal capacity, the indoor coil must have 350- 425 CFM (cubic feet per minute) of airflow crossing this coil.
 This means that the air filter must be clean, the ductwork must be sized correctly, and the blower speed must be set to the correct airflow speed.
 An airflow of 400 CFM per 12,000 BTU/HR is a good number to shoot for.

 Before checking the refrigerant charge in subcooling, the indoor and outdoor temps must both be above 70°F. This provides a heat load for the system to work with and is the minimum indoor and outdoor temps that you can accurately check the refrigerant charge at.
 Connect the gauges and purge the air from the hoses prior to starting the unit up.
 If you want to learn more about the step by step procedures, check out our book which goes into all the details.
-Also check out our video on connecting and disconnecting the manifold gauge set.
 Remember, the unit must run for 5-10 minutes before checking the subcooling.

 Once you calculate the subcooling, this number must be compared to the target subcooling provided by the manufacturer.
 This may be found on the outdoor unit rating plate, on the inside of the outdoor unit shroud, or in the manufacturer’s literature.
 The manufacturer may provide you with one target subcooling number or several numbers based on the outdoor temp.
 If the manufacturer provides just one target subcooling number, this number is the average subcooling that the unit should run with.
 However, the subcooling of a system will be a little higher when the outdoor temp is high and a little lower when the outdoor temp is closer to 70.
 If a manufacturer provides several target subcooling numbers, these numbers will not vary a great deal.
 I just want you to keep this in mind.
 The target subcooling may be posted on the rating plate as "TXV Subcooling" such as in the picture below.